owainkenwayucl/Garbage/snippets/Graphcore_Learning/JAX/installing_JAX.md

 (replace /PATH/TO/ with the absolute path)

-You should end up with a wheel in `dist/jaxlib-0.3.15+ipu.sdk320-cp38-none-manylinux2014_x86_64.whl`
+You should end up with a wheel in `dist/jaxlib-0.3.15+ipu.sdk320-cp39-none-manylinux2014_x86_64.whl`

-Pip Install that and the JAX one from the website.
+Pip Install that and the JAX one from the website (https://github.com/graphcore-research/jax-experimental/releases/download/jax-v0.3.16-ipu-beta2-sdk3/jax-0.3.16%2Bipu-py3-none-any.whl).

 ```python
 from functools import partial